 Are Hidden WiFi networks secure?

 Is it worth it?
 Hiding the SSID won’t really add any extra security features to your wireless network.
 Because Wi-Fi networks are the broadcast type, hiding SSID won’t make any difference.
-Conversely, it makes a little difficult to connect to the network as there is one additional step.
+Conversely, it makes it a little difficult to connect to the network as there is one additional step.
 Also, if your computer is constantly scanning the area for a hidden network, you are risking your privacy with that network.

 So that was all you want to know about hidden SSIDs and Wi-Fi networks.
 You can grab one of the tools mentioned and start hunting Wi-Fi networks around you.
 Or you can go ahead and hide your Wi-Fi network to test the security features offered by your router.
 The science behind these networks and how they work is interesting.
 Curious readers can read more by searching the internet for 802.11.